-22.1.2 LISTENER ADVANCED SETTINGS
+26.1.2 LISTENER ADVANCED SETTINGS

 Undetected IP Address If Cerberus fails to detect an IP Address, you can input the undetected IP address here.
-A service restart is required after adding the IP. -------------------------- ---
+A service restart is required after adding the IP. address here.
+A service restart is required and adding the in .

-22.1.3 ADVANCED WINDOWS SETTINGS
+26.1.3 Advanced Windows Settings